-If you want to have a confidential and anonymous chat, please call Samaritans at any time on 116 123 Samaritans are also on campus throughout exams to support you
+If you want to have a confidential and anonymous chat, please call Samaritans at any time on 116 123 Samaritans are also on campus in the MySurrey Hive on Thursdays from 12:00 - 14:00

 Academic Advice Information

 The Students' Union's advice team are here to support you.
 Email: ussu.advice@surrey.ac.uk to get in touch if you need advice.